sellerlabs/illuminated/README.md

 Pull requests are accepted on GitHub.
 Bug fixes and small improvements are welcome.
 Big ideas will be reviewed and discussed.

 Code Standard: PSR-2 with some additions.
-See https://github.com/chromabits/standard for more details.
+See https://github.com/sellerlabs/php-standard for more details.

-## Security

-If you discover any security related issues, please email ed+security@chromabits.com instead of using the issue tracker.

 ## License